Nick-Tallguy/Nick-Tallguy.github.io/_posts/0900-12-03-gpslogger_cs.md

 - OpenStreetMap,
 - Google Drive,
-- DropBox,
+- Google Drive,
-- an FTP server,
+- FTP server,
-- an OpenGTS server or
+- OpenGTS server nebo
 - send the log to an email address.

 The **Share** button lets you choose one or more log files you can share with other people via Bluetooth, or SMS.
 Depending on what apps are installed on your device, you may have different options available for you.